-(iii) Registrar and transfer agent fee
+(iv) Registrar and transfer agent fee

-This is fee payable to the Registrar and Transfer Agent for giving effect to transfers of Securities and may interalia include stamp duty costs, courier, post and notary charge and is expected to be upto 10 BPS.
+This is fee payable to the Registrar and Transfer Agent for giving effect to transfers of Securities and may interalia include stamp duty costs, courier, post and notary charge and is expected to be in the range of 10 BPS.

-(iv) Brokerage and transaction cost
+(v) Brokerage and transaction cost

-These are amounts payable to the broker for opening of an account, execution of transactions on the stock exchange or otherwise for the transfer of Securities and may interalia include service charges, stamp duty costs, GST, STT etc. and is expected to be upto 20 BPS.
+These are amounts payable to the broker for opening of an account, execution of transactions on the stock exchange or otherwise for the transfer of Securities and may interalia include service charges, stamp duty costs, GST, STT etc. and is expected to be in the range of 10 BPS.

-- (v) Goods and Service Tax: As applicable from time to time. - (vi) Depository Charges: As may be applicable from time to time. - (vii) Bank Charges: As may be applicable at actuals. - (viii) Stamp duty: As may be applicable at actuals. - (ix) Legal costs and professional fees: Costs incurred for documentation, certifications, attestation and instituting or defending legal suits, audit fees and other similar charges. - (x) Incidental expenses: Charges in connection with day to day operations like courier expenses, stamp duty, service tax, postal, telegraphic, opening and operation of bank account or any other out of pocket expenses as may be incurred by the Portfolio Manager in the course of discharging his duties to the Client.
+- (vi) Goods and Service Tax: As applicable from time to time. - (vii) Depository Charges: As may be applicable from time to time. - (viii) Bank Charges: As may be applicable at actuals. - (ix) Stamp duty: As may be applicable at actuals. - (x) Legal costs and professional fees: Costs incurred for documentation, certifications, attestation and instituting or defending legal suits, audit fees and other similar charges. - (xi) Incidental expenses: Charges in connection with day to day operations like courier expenses, stamp duty, service tax, postal, telegraphic, opening and operation of bank account or any other out of pocket expenses as may be incurred by the Portfolio Manager in the course of discharging his duties to the Client.
+Provided that, in the event that any out of pocket expenses to be incurred by the Portfolio Manager on behalf of the Client is to exceed 5% of the investment amount of the Client, the Portfolio Manager shall seek prior written consent of the Client before incurring such an expense. - (xii) Portfolio Manager shall not charge any fees to Clients at the time of onboarding except the specific charges applicable for execution of the agreement and related documents for account opening.